 Disco fashion killed the bell bottoms of the early ’70s.
 The loose, flared silhouette of bell bottoms was impractical for the dynamic dancing movement.
 It concealed the intricate footwork and glamorous high heels integral to the disco scene.
 Disco fashion was all about sleekness and elegance, a stark departure from the more relaxed aesthetics of its predecessor.

 Cosmo proposed updating older pant styles with ribbons or elastic at the ankles.
-This subtle alteration streamlined the silhouette, aligning it with disco fashion’s sleek and chic ethos.
+This subtle alteration streamlined the silhouette, aligning with disco fashion’s sleek and chic ethos.

 Everyone wanted to seem like a bonafide dancer as they twirled around on the dance floor.
 Dancewear-inspired fashions became fashionable as disco-goers embraced leotards and other dancer attire for their evening wardrobe.